perfood/couch-auth/README.md

 ## Email templates

 [Nunjucks](https://mozilla.github.io/nunjucks/) is used for the email and oauth callback templates.
 The defaults in the `templates` folder.
-Set the `emailTemplateFolder` accordingly when providing your own templates.
-For each `template`, you have two options of including it with `couch-auth` by placing it into the `emailTemplateFolder`:
+Set `emailTemplates.folder` accordingly when providing your own templates.
+For each `template` defined in `emailTemplates.templates`, you have two options of including it with `couch-auth` by placing it into `emailTemplates.folder`:

 1. Provide a `${template}.html.njk` and/or `${template}.text.njk` file
 2. Provide a `base.njk` HTML template and a `${template}.njk` file containing the text